cirreum/Cirreum.Communications.Sms/README.md

 This package provides the abstractions only.
 Choose from available provider implementations:

-- **Twilio**: `CORR.Communications.Sms.Twilio`
+- **Twilio**: `Cirreum.Communications.Sms.Twilio`
 - Additional providers can be added by implementing the `ISmsService` interface

 ## Contributing

-This package is part of the CORR ecosystem.
+This package is part of the Cirreum ecosystem.
 Follow the established patterns when contributing new features or provider implementations.

 ## Webhook Integration